Death Star: Death Star III

 In the Disney attraction Star Tours – The Adventures Continue, guests can travel inside an incomplete Death Star during one of the randomized ride sequences.
 In the original Star Tours, a Death Star III is seen and destroyed during the ride sequence by the New Republic.
 Leland Chee originally created the third Death Star to explain why a Death Star is present on the Star Tours ride when both of the stations in the film were destroyed.
-The station being built near the Forest Moon of Endor like the second Death Star before.
+The station is being built near the Forest Moon of Endor like the second Death Star before.
 It is similar to an original concept for Return of the Jedi, where two Death Stars would have been built near Had Abbadon (then the Imperial capital world).
 The Habitation spheres, based on the Imperials' spurious claims that they were designed strictly for peaceful purposes, were suggested by some fans to have been the origin for the Death Star III.
 This was later revealed to be the case in Part 2 of the StarWars.com Blog series The Imperial Warlords: Despoilers of an Empire.
 In the Expanded Universe game Star Wars: Tiny Death Star, a random HoloNet entry states that one of the residents of the Death Star is simply staying there until he can afford to stay at the third Death Star.